elidoran/node-buffed/README.md

 // Piping out: Buffed as a source

-// 1a. create instance with string to pipe out var buffed = require('buffed')(buffer)
+// 1a. create instance with buffer to pipe out var buffed = require('buffed')(buffer)

-// 1b. pipe string to another stream buffed.pipe(anotherStream)
+// 1b. pipe buffer to another stream buffed.pipe(anotherStream)

 // 2a. get buffed function to use to create instances var Buffed = require('buffed')

-// 2b. create an instance with a string and pipe it to another stream Buffed(buffer).pipe(anotherStream)
+// 2b. create an instance with a buffer and pipe it to another stream Buffed(buffer).pipe(anotherStream)

 //  or: